 We seek to foster meaningful relationships within the training cohort and between fellows and staff.

 Our training emphasizes on-going reflection, consultation, collaboration, and feedback.

 In our clinical training, we encourage attention to the “whole person” in context, which includes the complex interplay of bio-psycho-socio-spiritual dimensions.

 We provide specialized training in addressing spiritual, existential religious, and theological issues and resources in clinical work and professional development.
 We approach these dimensions from an open, non-sectarian, multi-faith framework.

 We value individual and cultural diversity, and attend to identity, culture, context, difference, and power in clinical and professional interactions.

-Within a larger commitment to evidence-based practice and tailoring treatment according to the particular needs of each client, we emphasize psychodynamic approaches in our clinical training.
+Within a larger commitment to evidence-based practice and tailoring treatment according to the particular needs of each client, we emphasize relational/psychodynamic approaches in our clinical training.

 On-going professional development